 The Holocaust Museum and Learning Center is an invaluable resource for educators throughout the Midwest.
-Each year, over 22,000 students from middle schools, high schools, and colleges visit the Museum to learn the history and lessons of the Holocaust.
+Each year, more than 33,000 students from middle schools, high schools, and colleges visit the Museum to learn the history and lessons of the Holocaust.
 In addition, the HMLC has an extensive collection of videos that are available to teachers at no charge.

 If you are a teacher who is interested in bringing a student group to the Museum, please review the following information about class visits and resources for studying the Holocaust.